 The Windows taskbar is a fraction and has many purposes in a Windows PC.
-By default, it is located in the bottom of your computer screen until you change taskbar location to the right, left or on the top of the screen.
+By default, it is located at the bottom of your computer screen until you change the taskbar location to the right, left or at the top of the screen.

 Change Taskbar Location in Windows

 Step 1.
-Right-click on unused or free space on the Windows taskbar and select “Properties” and this will bring up “Taskbar and start menu properties” for you.
+Right-click on unused or free space on the Windows taskbar and select Properties and this will bring up “Taskbar and start menu properties” for you.

 Step 2.
-Now under “Taskbar” tab, you have an option of “Taskbar location on screen:” with drop-down selection of bottom, left, right & top.
-Make your selection and click on “Apply” and “OK”
+Now under the Taskbar tab, you have the option of Taskbar location on screen: with drop-down selection at the bottom, left, right and top.

 The above command will take immediate effect and your taskbar location will be changed to your selected location.